jdmonin/osm-history-renderer-toolbox/Readme.md

 ## General Process

-- Decide which area you want to render history for, using the [OpenStreetMap](https://www.openstreetmap.org/) website
+- Decide which local area you want to render history for, using the [OpenStreetMap](https://www.openstreetmap.org/) website
-- Download history file for that area's surrounding region from the "internal" area of https://osm-internal.download.geofabrik.de/
+- Download history file for that area's surrounding region from the "internal" section of https://osm-internal.download.geofabrik.de/
-- Extract the history of the smaller area you want to render, or its surrounding metropolitan area
+- Extract the history of the local area you want to render, or its surrounding metropolitan area
-- Import that smaller history file into a PostGIS database
+- Import that extracted history into a PostGIS database
 - Render the area at a single date
 - Or, render a timespan of image "frames" and make them a video with a program like ffmpeg